-In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU 2014-09's core principle requires an entity to recognize revenue in a manner that depicts the transfer of goods and/or services to a customer in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods and/or services.
-The ASU also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-ASU 2014-09 has been deferred one year to annual periods beginning after December 15, 2019 for entities that are resource recipients and for annual periods beginning after December 15, 2020 for entities that are resource providers, with early adoption permitted.
-ASU 2014-09 will be applied on a modified prospective basis, applied to agreements that were either not completed, or were entered into, after December 31, 2019.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU 2014-09's core principle requires an entity to recognize revenue in a manner that depicts the transfer or goods and/or services to a customer in an amount that reflects the consideration to which it expects to be entitled in exchange for those good and/or services.
+The ASU also requires additional disclosure about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts, including significant judgements and changes in judgements and assets recognized from costs incurred to obtain or fulfill a contract.
+ASU 2014-09 is effective for annual periods beginning after December 15, 2018, delayed until after December 15, 2019, and has been applied on a retrospective basis, with no material effect on revenue recognition.